MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-environments-move.md

 ---
-title: Move an environment to another Microsoft Entra ID organization
+title: Move an environment to another Microsoft Entra organization
 description: You can move a Business Central environment to another Microsoft Entra tenant.
 Start in the Business Central admin center.
 author: jswymer
 ms.topic: conceptual